 In another small bowl, mix together the spices and herbs for the blackening seasoning.

-Toss the shrimp with 4 tbsp of melted butter and then with the seasoning blend.
+Toss the shrimp with 4 tablespoon of melted butter and then with the seasoning blend.

 Cook shrimp until pink and opaque on one side, about 1-2 minutes.
 Then, flip to the other side and cook for an additional 1-2 minutes.
 The time will depend on the size of the shrimp!